neu-se/galette/artifact/README.md

 and to allow researchers to independently obtain the empirical results reported in the paper "Dynamic Taint Tracking for Modern Java Virtual Machines".

+## Source code

+The artifact includes an archive "galette-main.zip" which contains the source code, build files, documentation, tests, scripts for the Galette dynamic taint tracking system.
+These files have been added to a docker image which will be used to create the docker container used to run the commands described in this file.
+Creation of this container is described in the included file "INSTALL.md".

 ## Data

-This repository includes the raw experiment data for the results presented in "Dynamic Taint Tracking for Modern Java Virtual Machines" The included data files are described below.
+The artifact includes the raw experiment data for the results presented in "Dynamic Taint Tracking for Modern Java Virtual Machines" The included data files are described below.